 Transport makes up a big part of those carbon emissions.
-For example, if 100,000 people used the bus for a 20km ride, we’d stop 13,000 tonnes of CO2 emissions from entering our atmosphere – that’s approximately the CO2 emissions of 5000 internal combustion engine cars per year.
+For example, if 100,000 people used the bus for a 20km ride, we’d stop 13,000 tonnes of CO2 emissions from entering our atmosphere – that’s approximately the CO2 emissions of 5000 petrol or diesel cars per year.

 But we can also save energy and money inside our homes.
 If a person who has one shower a day switches to an efficient showerhead, they’ll save $100 per year, while the average household can save about $85 a year by using cold washes instead of warm ones.